bakhtik/knowledge/project_management/wow/wow.md

 ## Accept That There's No Easy Answer

+What we do is challenging:

+- You and your team work within the context of organization
+- Technologies you are using is constantly evolving
+- You're working with different people and organizations what act differently

+To be effective you should embrace (accept with pleasure) this complexity and not downplay or ignore important aspects of your WoW.

 ## We Can Benefit From the Learning of Others

+Development teams utilize proven frameworks and libraries to improve productivity and quality.
+It should be the same thing with process.
+You can develop your WoW by combining existing practices and strategies and then modifying them to address the situation at hand.

 ## DA Knowledge Makes You a Far More Valuable Team Member

+Understanding a larger library of proven strategies means that teams will make better decisions and "fail fast" less, rather "learn and succeed earlier."
+Every team member is expected to bring a tool kit of ideas to customize the team's process as part of self-organization.

 ## The Disciplined Agile (DA) Tool Kit Provides Accessible Guidance